olvidalo/ASV/README.md

-# ASV: Archive structure browser
+# ASV: Archive structure viewer

 ASV (or Metadata Browser) is a web-based application that allows users to browse the content of the extensive archive of the IMDI (ISLE Metadata Description Initiative) and CMDI ([Component Metadata Infrastructure](http://www.clarin.eu/cmdi)))